Emily Procter

-Emily Mallory Procter (born October 8, 1968) is an American actress and activist.
+Emily Procter (born October 8, 1968) is an American actress and activist.
 She played Ainsley Hayes in the NBC political drama The West Wing (2000–2002; 2006) and Det.
 Calleigh Duquesne in the CBS police procedural drama CSI: Miami (2002–2012).

 Early life

 Procter was born on October 8, 1968.
 She was adopted as an infant by William Procter, a general practitioner, and Barbara Jones, a volunteer worker, and raised in Raleigh, North Carolina.
 She was three years old when her parents divorced.
-She has an older brother, Whit, who is also adopted.
+Her older brother, Whit, is also adopted.

 Procter attended Ravenscroft School in Raleigh.
-While at East Carolina University, she became a member of Alpha Delta Pi sorority and worked as a television weather anchor at WNCT-TV in Greenville, North Carolina, eventually graduating with degrees in journalism and dance.
+While at East Carolina University, she joined Alpha Delta Pi sorority and was a television weather anchor at WNCT-TV in Greenville, North Carolina.
+She received degrees in journalism and dance.